fsr/python-lessons/_exercises/modules.md

 #### Run

-Run and test you script.
+Run and test your script.